-With the red lidded bins to be collected fortnightly under the new service, young families may be concerned about how quickly their bins will fill up with nappies and whether or not it will smell.
+With the red lid bin to be collected fortnightly under the new service, young families may be concerned about how quickly their bins will fill up with nappies and whether or not it will smell.

 In regards to the smell, a ‘Community Nappy Trial’ conducted by Lake Macquarie City Council showed that the odour of bins containing nappies at the end of a fortnight were no worse than the odour of regular garbage bins at the end of a week.
 Furthermore, the trial showed that odour does not significantly increase with time, nor with the amount of nappies in the bin.